stuebersystems/doc.quattropod.en/docs/ports.md

 `Filtered`

-The port on the computer that you selected EZCast Pro device is being filtered.
+The port on the computer that you selected QuattroPod device is being filtered.
 PortQueryUI.exe didn't receive a response from the port.
 A process may or may not be listening on the port.
 By default, TCP ports are queried three times, and UDP ports are queried one time before a report indicates that the port is filtered.

 ![Query Results](/assets/img/TCP.results.png)